MartaGDC/Queering-the-map/README.md

 ![Alt text](images/lang_english.png)

-As more than 95% of the comments were in english according to this library, and there were issues translating, those in a different language weren't translated.
+As more than 95% of the comments were in English according to this library, and there were issues translating, those in a different language weren't translated.

 | Language | Count  | Percentage |
 |----------|-------:|-----------:|